eventbrite/javascript/es6/README.md

 const SIXTH_CONSTANT = 'corge';
 ```

-However, if you are using 3 or fewer constants from a file, you can import them individually:
+However, if you are using 3 or fewer constants from a file, you can use individual named imports instead importing the entire module as an object:

 ```js
 import {FIRST_CONSTANT, FIFTH_CONSTANT} from './constants';